 Bees4Vets founder Ginger Genwick got started “after spotting a 1919 pamphlet written by the government that advocated beekeeping for veterans returning from World War I with shell shock.”
 Research has indicated time in nature is beneficial for mood disorders, but there is little research specifically on beekeeping as a form of therapy.
 Bees4Vets has teamed up with the University of Nevada to research how and why beekeeping seems to be beneficial for anxiety and depression.

 U.S. Navy veteran Burt Crapo explains how beekeeping has impacted his life (1 min):

 Why it Matters

-While these dramatic increases can be attributed at least in part to COVID-19, the mental health crisis in America was growing long before the pandemic.
-51.5 million U.S. adults (20%) experience mental illness each year, but fewer than half receive treatment.
-See The State of Mental Health in America 2020 for more.
+Since the summer of 2020, about half of U.S. adults have reported “negative mental health impacts related to worry or stress from the pandemic,” up from about one-third of adults prior to the pandemic.
+The dramatic increase can be attributed at least in part to COVID-19, but the mental health crisis in America was growing long before the pandemic.
+Nearly 53 million U.S. adults (21%) experience mental illness each year, but fewer than half receive treatment.

 Positive mental health allows people to cope with the stressors of life, work productively, and make meaningful contributions to society.
 Those suffering from mental health disorders may be prevented from realizing their full potential.
 Additionally, mental health impacts not only the individuals that are suffering but also their families, friends, workplace, or school.
 Mental illness takes its toll on vital institutions including the healthcare system, public safety and housing.
 This issue is complex and requires consideration of prevention, identification, intervention, treatment, and ongoing support.